MarufZak/study-logs/understanding-linux-kernel/README.md

 | signal → session | PID of login session leader of P                                                                                         |
 | ptrace_children  | The head of list containing all children of P being traced by debugger                                                   |
 | ptrace_list      | The pointers to next and prev elements in real parent’s list of traced processes.
 Used when P is being traced.           |

+### hash tables

+Scanning the process list to find process descriptor with specific PID is not efficient.
+Because of this, four hash tables were introduced.
+Why four?
+Because process descriptor includes different kinds of PIDs, and those hash tables refer to corresponding PID.
+The tables are dynamically allocated during initialization phase, and its size depends on RAM, if RAM is 512MB, the size is 2 page frames (8KB, 2,048 entries).
+Each value in the hash table is the head of doubly linked list, used for handling colliding, when two or more process descriptors resolve to the same entry.

 ## FAQ